 - We’re encouraging library users to not browse books in the library.
 Instead, browse online and come and collect the books that you need.
 If you are in the library and pick up a book that you do not need please place it on one of the book trolleys provided, and not back on the shelf.
 These books will then be quarantined before being returned to the shelves.

 - To allow for social distancing there will be a reduced number of study areas and open access PCs available.
 The study rooms will remain closed.

 - Additional cleaning regimes are in place and extra cleaning materials will be available for visitors to clean areas and surface.

-Library staff are also working remotely via online chat and email support services to help you find the resources you need.
+If you're not able to get to the Library, staff are also working remotely via online chat and email support services to help you find the resources you need.
 All of our chat handling teams are experts in finding, accessing and referencing information and will be more than happy to help you.
 You can access the online chat by visiting the Library website and clicking the speech bubble on the right-hand side of the homepage.

 The University Library is a central space for study, research and support.
 From solo studying to group work and research projects, our library has space and resources for study and work of all kinds.

 There's more to our library than just books, computers, and desks: students can work collaboratively in our meeting pods, we have a dedicated suite for postgraduate students to work in, and we can loan software to students for use on their own devices too.

 When you need a break from your studies, you can wind down with a novel in our book nook, stay up-to-date with what's happening on our community noticeboard, and grab a barista-made coffee at the library café.

 We've built a tradition of student-led change through our online suggestion box – and students, researchers and staff are supported by our friendly staff and knowledgeable librarians, who are on-hand to offer their help and guidance.

 For more detailed information about the services available, visit our Library website.